Velodyne Lidar Inc. (VLDR) on Track to Reach $2.00 in a Year

 Velodyne Lidar Inc. (VLDR) Insider Activity

-Velodyne Lidar Inc. disclosed in a document filed with the SEC on Jul 15 that Barnhart James (Chief Operating Officer) sold a total of 5,004 shares of the company’s common stock.
-The trade occurred on Jul 15 and was made at $0.99 per share for $4930.0.
-Following the transaction, the insider now directly holds 1.12 million shares of the VLDR stock.
+Velodyne Lidar Inc. disclosed in a document filed with the SEC on Aug 11 that Rekow Mathew (Chief Technology Officer) sold a total of 2,447 shares of the company’s common stock.
+The trade occurred on Aug 11 and was made at $1.73 per share for $4221.0.
+Following the transaction, the insider now directly holds 1.07 million shares of the VLDR stock.